jbock-java/jbock/SPAGHETTI.md

 If you need to handle the error-case manually, you can use the generated `parse` method.
-This method returns the "union type" `ParseResult` and doesn't have side effects like printing to standard out, or shutting down the jvm.
+This method returns a "union type" to signal parsing success or error, and doesn't have side effects, like printing to `System.out` or shutting down the jvm.

 ### Runtime modifiers